replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on October 17, 2024

-### New Features {#new-features-v2024-10-17-1}
+### Improvements {#improvements-v2024-10-17-1}
 * Makes the wording and styling consistent on the Helm and Embedded Cluster install instructions modals.
-* Present to users a modal to update their github username when creating support cases or feature requests.
+* Presents users a new step to update their GitHub username when creating support cases or feature requests.

 ## v2024.10.01-0